kworkflow/patch-hub/paper/paper.md

 	/// other less relevant attributes omitted
 }
 ```
-Listing 1: App struct snippet.
+Listing 1: `App` struct snippet.

-As expected, the Model layer does not handle either end of the application — user interaction or terminal rendering — but only the core logic of the system.
+As expected, the Model layer does not handle either end of the application, user interaction, or terminal rendering, but only the core logic of the system.
 The `App` struct is responsible for storing each screen’s state, the loaded patchsets, configuration data, and for orchestrating transitions between states.
 However, it does not directly handle user input or screen rendering.

 #### View

-Since patch-hub is a TUI, the View layer focuses on rendering each screen in the terminal.
+Since `patch-hub` is a TUI, the View layer focuses on rendering each screen in the terminal.
 Concretely, whenever a state change occurs, the terminal is redrawn with the relevant information for the user, via the `draw_ui()` function.
-This function retrieves the current screen from the App and renders it according to its definition and current state.
-To draw widgets, patch-hub uses the Rust library Ratatui, which provides definitions for color, alignment, geometric shapes, and other UI components.
+This function retrieves the current screen from the `App` and renders it according to its definition and current state.
+To draw widgets, `patch-hub` utilizes the Rust library Ratatui, which provides definitions for colors, alignments, geometric shapes, and other UI components.

-Besides rendering individual screens, some UI components — such as loading screens and pop-up windows — can appear across multiple views.
+Besides rendering individual screens, some UI components, such as loading screens and pop-up windows, can appear across multiple views.
 Their rendering behavior is also handled within the View layer.

 ```Rust
 pub fn draw_ui(f: &mut Frame, app: &App) {